 What is the TDS on sale of property by NRIs in India?

-How can I avoid capital gains tax on property sale?
+How can I avoid capital gains tax on property sales?

 How to calculate long-term capital gains tax on sale of property by an NRI?